 Orr from Catch-22, whose curious, giggle-prone and careless nature makes even the snarky, apathetic protagonist Yossarian want to hug him.
 It helps that his constant and comical habit of crashing his planes into the ocean wound up being all part of his plan to escape the military.

-Beatrice Löwenström in Överenskommelser has a nerdy side and is attractive.
-She's a Bad Ass Bookworm too.
+Beatrice Löwenström in Överenskommelser has a nerdy side, but she's a Bad Ass Bookworm.